senthilec566/getting-started/FAQ.md

     ./configure.py --vagrant

-  If you are trying first it will take more time ( usually ~ 2 Hrs ).
+  If you are trying first time it will take more time ( usually ~ 2 Hrs ).

 ## How to take action on intermittent issue like below ?